nautobot/nautobot/nautobot/docs/development/index.md

   - The final notification will be provided 3-5 days before the release drops.
 - The dates and notifications will occur by updating the GitHub Release Milestone and on Slack.

-For 2021, the team estimates there will be three more releases with no more than one of them being a major release.

 ### Long Term Support (LTS)

 The core team is currently evaluating publishing Long Term Support (LTS) version of Nautobot.
 At this time there is no formal target for this initial release.
 Our goal is to collect feedback from installations of Nautobot to help identify a maintainable and reliable LTS model.
-If you have interest in deploying an LTS version of Nautobot, or useful information to help inform the final LTS model, please contribute to the [GitHub Discussion thread](###TODO_ADD_LINK) around LTS.
+If you have interest in deploying an LTS version of Nautobot, or useful information to help inform the final LTS model, please contribute to the [GitHub Discussion thread](https://github.com/nautobot/nautobot/discussions/1291) around LTS.

 ### Deprecation Policy